 For more detail see separate article Oral Ulceration.

-- Aphthous ulcers or recurrent aphthous stomatitis (common in the general population)
+- Aphthous ulcers or recurrent aphthous stomatitis (very common).

-- May present as persistent ulcer (see box above).
+- May present as a persistent ulcer (see box, above).

 - These are also referred to as canker sores, aphthous stomatitis, recurrent aphthous stomatitis (RAS), recurrent oral ulceration (ROU).

 - This condition tends to start in childhood or adolescence.
 There are recurrent small, round or ovoid ulcers with circumscribed margins, erythematous haloes and yellow or grey floors.

 - They affect at least 20% of the population and their natural course is one of eventual remission.
 They are often recurrent.

 Primary infection of herpes simplex virus type 1 (HSV-1) tends to occur in children under 5 years old.
 Infection occurs through intimate contact (eg, saliva) and viral shedding goes on from 4-60 hours following onset of symptoms (incubation period is 3-7 days).
 It may well be asymptomatic but patients who do present tend to do so with gingivostomatitis in children and as pharyngotonsillitis or a mononucleosis (glandular fever) type of illness in adults.
 There may be prodromal symptoms including fever, nausea, malaise, headache and irritability.
 Symptoms generally last for one to two weeks.
 This self-limiting condition can be adequately managed symptomatically with:

 - Good fluid intake.